Holloway Family Foundation Board of Directors and Staff

-Graham and Carolyn’s middle child, Valerie, has joyfully served as the Foundation’s sole administrator for over 20 years.
+Graham and Carolyn’s middle child, Valerie, joyfully served as the Foundation’s administrator for over 30 years, before transitioning in 2023 to her current role as the Chair of the Board.
 She has a B.S.
-Degree in Education from Baylor University and an M.S.
+Degree in Education from Baylor University, and an M.S.
 Degree in Counseling from Texas Christian University.
-Valerie is married to Mark Skinner, a commercial real estate broker, and has four adult children: Chase, Cresson, Josh and Jake.
-She and Mark also have three beautiful grandchildren – Charlie, Dorothy and Rose – who are the delight of their lives.
-At different times in her life, Valerie has taught elementary school, run a retail tennis shop and worked in sales and marketing.
-When not administering the work of the Foundation, her priorities are spending time with her grandchildren, playing tennis, traveling, taking purebarre classes and volunteering at her church and in her community.
+Valerie is married to Mark Skinner, a retired commercial real estate broker, and has four adult children: Chase, Cresson, Josh and Jake.
+She and Mark also have five beautiful grandchildren – Charlie, Dorothy, Rose, Edward “Eddie” Graham , and George – who are the delight of their lives.
+At different times in her life, Valerie has taught elementary school, run a retail tennis shop, and worked in sales and marketing.
+In addition to her board service, Valerie’s other priorities are spending time with her family, playing pickleball, traveling, taking Purebarre classes, and volunteering at her church and in her community.

-Susan is an associate in the Higher Education Strategy & Operations practice at Huron Consulting Group, based in Chicago.
-Her work at Huron is focused on organizational assessments, designing internal structures and processes to better serve the needs of students, faculty and staff.
-Prior to working for Huron, Susan was Associate Director of the Office of the Chief Information Officer (CIO) at Yale University.
-She is an active supporter of the arts and an advocate of diversity in the workplace.
+Susan is a Manager in the Higher Education Strategy & Operations practice at Huron Consulting Group, based in New York City.
+Her work at Huron is primarily focused on organizational assessments, designing internal structures and administrative models to better serve the needs of students, faculty, and staff.
+Prior to working for Huron, Susan was Associate Director of the Office of the Chief Information Officer, at Yale University.
+Susan is an active supporter of the arts and an advocate of diversity in the workplace.
 At Huron, she leads numerous efforts to support, promote and recruit women to higher education consulting.
-Susan currently serves as a research and project consultant for the Dance Data Project, which is dedicated to informing diversity related to gender, race, leadership and repertoire in the field of dance.
+Susan currently serves as a research and project consultant for the Dance Data Project, which is dedicated to informing diversity related to gender, race, leadership, and repertoire in the field of dance.
 While at Yale, Susan served as co-chair of Yale’s LGBTQ Affinity Group from 2013-2015 and co-founded Women in IT (WIT) at Yale in 2013.
 She holds an M.A.
 Degree in Higher Education and Student Affairs from Ohio State University, and a B.A.
 Degree in Communication Studies from Furman University.

 The great-niece of Graham and Carolyn, Ellen represents the next generation of the Holloway family as Board Treasurer.
 She works at Living Cities, a collaborative of 22 of the largest foundations and financial institutions that collectively work to improve the economic lives of low-income people and the communities where they live.
 Prior to joining Living Cities, Ellen worked for the Commonwealth of Massachusetts, overseeing the state’s homelessness prevention and rapid-rehousing programs.
 Before working in the public sector, she was a vice president at SunTrust Bank, where she made debt and equity investments in affordable housing and community development projects.
 She holds a Master’s Degree in City Planning from the Massachusetts Institute of Technology, and a B.S. in Business and Enterprise Management from Wake Forest University.
 Her favorite pastimes include running and traveling, especially with her sister, Annie, on their annual trips together.

 Cresson is the sole granddaughter of Graham and Carolyn and is proud to represent the next generation of the family on the Foundation’s Board of Trustees.
-A marriage and family therapist in Nashville, Cresson has worked in both the community mental health and private practice settings, and has extensive experience working with families in transition, couples, adolescents and individuals.
-Professionally, she has received Level Two Certification in the Restoration Therapy Model, a highly effective modality dedicated to helping individuals and couples advance in their journeys of identity and emotional regulation.
-Cresson holds a Bachelor’s Degree in Human and Organizational Development from Vanderbilt University and a M.S. in Marital and Family Therapy from Fuller Theological Seminary’s Graduate School of Psychology.
+A marriage and family therapist in Nashville, Cresson has worked in both the community mental health and private practice settings, and is currently the Associate Clinical Director at Sage Hill Counseling.
+Cresson holds a B.S. in Human and Organizational Development from Vanderbilt University and a M.S. in Marital and Family Therapy from Fuller Theological Seminary’s Graduate School of Psychology.
 When she isn’t enjoying a good cup of coffee in the therapy room, you will likely find her lost in the mountains, opening up a bottle of red wine around a table of friends or planning the next country to cross off of her bucket list.

 Scott is the only remaining son of Graham and Carolyn Holloway.
 Valerie’s younger and most cherished brother lives in San Francisco, where he is peacefully retired with his adorable West Highland Terrier, Abigail.
 He has an Associate’s Degree in Psychotherapy from Eastfield College.
 He also studied at the Actors Studio in New York in the late 1990s.
 Scott has many hobbies, from sculpting, painting, creating stained glass and singing around the house to electrical work and carpentry.
 He is also an avid gardener, and is renowned for his annual Christmas light spectacular, which always causes neighbors to remark, “Have you seen what he’s done this year??”